HenrikSamuelsson/rust-learning-path/notes-on-rust/compiler/cargo/cargo-compile.md

 ### Compilation

-Cargo will when creating a new project also create the source code for a "Hello, world!" application.
+Cargo will when creating a new project also create complete source code for a "Hello, world!" application.
 Before this application can be run it needs to be compiled to translate the source code to machine code that our computer can execute.
 Cargo can be used to compile with the command `cargo build` that shall be invoked in a terminal window when in the project folder of the project to be compiled.

 ```txt
 PS C:\github\rust-learning-path\notes-on-rust\compiler\cargo\rust_test> cargo build